tdwg/mids/source/md/information-elements-header.md

 | [Access to Biological Collection Data](https://abcd.tdwg.org/) | ABCD          | `abcd: = https://abcd.tdwg.org/terms/`                                         |

 ## 3 Namespaces, Prefixes and Term Names

+The namespace of MIDS information elements may be (http://rs.tdwg.org/mids/elements/xxxx) but this is yet to be confirmed.
+In the table of terms, each information element entry has a row with the information element name.
+This information element name is generally an “unqualified name” preceded by a widely accepted prefix designating an abbreviation for the namespace.
+It is RECOMMENDED that implementers who need a namespace prefix for the MIDS namespace use mids.
+In this web document, hovering over a term in the Index By Information Element Name list below will reveal a complete URL that can be used in other web documents to link to this document’s treatment of that element.

+Please note that the names of the information elements are still in draft and have not yet been ratified.
+They may therefore be subject to change.

 ***Pending***